 c) This measurement is obtained by a counter: Number of missing incoming GTP sequence numbers (TS 29.281 [42]) among all GTP packets delivered by a UPF to a gNB per N3 interface.
 The separate subcounter can be maintained for each 5QI or for each GTP tunnel identified by TEID or for each supported S-NSSAI

 d) Each measurement is an integer value representing the lost GTP packets.
-If the QoS level measurement is perfomed, the measurements are equal to the number of 5QIs.
+If the QoS level measurement is performed, the measurements are equal to the number of 5QIs.
 If the optional S-NSSAI subcounter measurements are performed, the number of measurements is equal to the number of supported S-NSSAIs.

 e) The measurement name has the form GTP.InDataPktPacketLossN3gNB or GTP.InDataPktPacketLossN3gNB.QoS where QoS identifies the target quality of service class or GTP.InDataPktPacketLossN3gNB.SNSSAI, where SNSSAI identifies the S-NSSAI.